johan-gras/Motion-Capture/README.md

 ## How to use
 There are two source folders: one for the Gumstix and one for your Linux computer.
 You need to compile them.
-- For the first one, you need to crossbuild the program on your computer Then, you can upload the executable on the device.
+- For the first one, you need to crossbuild the program on your computer.
+Then, you can upload the executable on the device.
 The main is located inside time.c
 - For the second one, you can build the program as usual with GCC.
 The main is located inside base_opengl.c